kuyio/dandruff/examples/email_sanitization_example.md

 # HTML Email Sanitization Example

-This example demonstrates how to use Scrubber to safely sanitize HTML emails for display, protecting against XSS while preserving formatting.
+This example demonstrates how to use Dandruff to safely sanitize HTML emails for display, protecting against XSS while preserving formatting.

 ## Use Case